watson-developer-cloud/personality-insights-nodejs/README.md

   ```
   The name you use will determinate your application url initially, e.g. `<application-name>.mybluemix.net`.

+4. See [Setting Up Twitter Application](#SettingUpTwitterApplication) section to enable live twitter crawling.

-4. Connect to Bluemix in the command line tool
+5. Connect to Bluemix in the command line tool
   ```sh
   $ cf api https://api.ng.bluemix.net
   $ cf login -u <your user ID>
   ```

-5. Create the Personality Insights service in Bluemix
+6. Create the Personality Insights service in Bluemix

   ```sh
   $ cf create-service personality_insights tiered personality-insights-service
   ```

-6. Push it live!
+7. Push it live!

   ```sh
   $ cf push